borisdev/research/ML-blockchain-PID/README.md

 In five years enterprise applications wll start using a new blockchain layer to get PID (personal information data) in order to train machine learning models to solve the heterogeneity prediction problem.

+To solve big these human pain points AI prediction accuracy must move to the very granular subgroup level, and this requires

+- economic incentives and privacy for the data doners.
+- cheap ZKP queries for the enterprise applications

 ## Examples of questions that can only be answered by ML trained trained on granular PID

 - Who has been cured from diabetes that has the same genetic make up as I?
 - What Uber drivers have a great reputation given by elderly people with poor sight and hearing?
 - Who wants to marry me even though I have the following genetic makeup?

-To solve big these human pain points AI prediction accuracy must move to the very granular subgroup level, and this requires

-- economic incentives and privacy for the data doners.
-- cheap ZKP queries for the enterprise applications

-## The prediction heterogeniety problem?
+## What is the prediction heterogeniety problem?

 ## How can Blockchan + ZKP solve this problem?